GeorgieWeaver/GeorgieWeaver.github.io/cv.md

 ### Education and Qualifications

-2017 – present		MSc Geographical Information Systems, University of Leeds
+2017 – present, MSc Geographical Information Systems, University of Leeds

-2014 – 2017		BA Geography (2:1), University of Leeds
+2014 – 2017, BA Geography (2:1), University of Leeds
 -	Geocomputation and Location Analysis = 66: creating an agent based model in NetLogo, and gaining experience in coding, and proficient use of Excel and MapInfo.